 The following steps outline the administration of a grant from beginning to end.

-Program guidelines are written by the MCC program staff and distributed
+Program guidelines are written by the Mass Cultural Council program staff and distributed

 to our constituents.

-The applicant submits an application to the MCC.
+The applicant submits an application to the Mass Cultural Council.

-The MCC program staff convenes panels and the applications are reviewed.
+The Mass Cultural Council program staff convenes panels and the applications are reviewed.

-The panel makes funding recommendations to the MCC.
+The panel makes funding recommendations to the Mass Cultural Council.

-The MCC Board of Directors votes on the funding recommendations.
+The Mass Cultural Council Board of Directors votes on the funding recommendations.

-The MCC notifies the applicant of the funding recommendations and mails award packages to applicants approved for funding.
+The Mass Cultural Council notifies the applicant of the funding recommendations and mails award packages to applicants approved for funding.

 The grantee receives the award package and checks to make sure all